-Other practices that harness Qi are Tai Chi, Qi Gong and Yoga.
-These practices help a person circulate Qi through the body to restore vitality into parts of the body that are lacking it.
+Other practices that harness Qi are Tai Chi, Qi Gong, and Yoga.
+These practices help a person circulate Qi through the body to restore vitality to parts of the body that are lacking it.
 These practices also help to balance the emotions and mind.
 Meditation helps to gather and store Qi.

 Where is Qi?